xvelastin/unityaudioutility/README.md

 # unityaudioutility
 Constantly growing collection of c# scripts for Unity audio implementation.
+They're all currently still in testing and as such might be crap.
+Let me know.

 ## Audio Function Scripts